China's Alibaba files in U.S. for what may be biggest tech IPO

+SHANGHAI (Corrects paragraph seven of May 6 story to reflect Ma's apartment had more than one room)

-SAN FRANCISCO Alibaba gave investors a closer look at the scale and growth of the Chinese e-commerce juggernaut in an initial public offering (IPO) prospectus filed on Tuesday, the first step in what could be the largest technology debut in history.
+Alibaba IPO-ALIB.N gave investors a closer look at the scale and growth of the Chinese e-commerce juggernaut in an initial public offering (IPO) prospectus filed on Tuesday, the first step in what could be the largest technology debut in history.

-Alibaba Group Holding Ltd, which powers 80 percent of all online commerce in the world's second-largest economy, is expected to raise more than $15 billion, and could top the $16 billion (9.42 billion pounds) pulled in by Facebook Inc FB.O when it listed in 2012.
+Alibaba Group Holding Ltd, which powers 80 percent of all online commerce in the world's second-largest economy, is expected to raise more than $15 billion (8.7 billion pounds), and could top the $16 billion pulled in by Facebook Inc FB.O when it listed in 2012.

 The bulk of the proceeds will go to Yahoo Inc YHOO.O - which bought a 40 percent stake in Alibaba in 2005 for $1 billion and which must sell more than a third of its current 22.6 percent stake through the IPO.
 Alibaba also plans to sell new shares, people familiar with the plans have said, to bulk up a cash war chest depleted by a rash of recent acquisitions.